 Are you in a relationship that leaves you confused, lonely, afraid, and scared?
 If yes, you might not yet be aware that you are in an emotionally abusive relationship.
 Emotional abuse is often stealthy and different from physical abuse.
 The signs of emotional abuse are not so obvious or apparent.
 This is why people experiencing this form of abuse take a long time to realize what is happening to them in the relationship.

 Emotional abuse commonly occurs in a romantic relationship, but it can also happen between friends, family members, colleagues.
 As already said, such abuse is toned down and difficult to recognize.
-In this article, we will discuss indicators of emotional abuse and know how to come out of it.
-So, before we begin, let us learn what emotional abuse means.
+In this article, we will discuss indicators of emotional abuse and how one removes themself from such abuse.

 In This Article